hks27d/CSSharpLastPlayedMaps/README.md

 Get the last played maps.

 ## 🌐 Description
 Shows a list of the last played maps.
 It has console support.
-It also uses built-in Queues from .NET and a basic func to do queue reversal.
+It also uses built-in Queues from .NET.

 ## 📗 Dependecies
 - [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)